Quirks Mode and Standards Mode

 text/html MIME type, browsers will read it as HTML, and you will need the DOCTYPE to use standards mode.

-In Firefox, select View Page Info from the context menu, and look for Render Mode.
+In Firefox, select Page Info from the Tools menu bar, and look for Render Mode.
+(Learn more about the Firefox Page Info window)

 In Internet Explorer, press F12, and look for Document Mode.